marijnh/Eloquent-JavaScript/14_dom.md

 not displayed at all—`display: none` prevents an element from showing up on the screen.
 This is a way to hide elements.
-It is often preferable to removing them from the document entirely because it makes it easy to reveal them again at a later time.
+It is often preferable to removing them from the document entirely because it makes it easy to reveal them again later.

 {{if book